'Severe' solar storm hitting Earth could cause Midwest to see northern lights

 NASA describes coronal mass ejections as "huge bubbles of coronal plasma threaded by intense magnetic field lines that are ejected from the Sun over the course of several hours."
 The space agency says they often look like "huge, twisted rope" and can occur with solar flares, or explosions on the sun's surface.

-This article originally appeared on USA TODAY: Solar storm hitting Earth could cause Midwest to see northern lights
+This article originally appeared on USA TODAY: Geomagnetic storm 2024: Solar flare could cause northern lights